AdamJSc/sweepstake-markup-generator/README.md

 ## Configuring the Sweepstakes

+### Local manifest

-The entrypoint for the whole build process is the Sweepstakes manifest file.
+The entrypoint for the entire build process is the Sweepstakes manifest file.

 By default, the `domain/data/sweepstakes.json` file will be used.

+### Remote manifest

 Alternatively, you can define and host your own manifest file elsewhere, away from the project repo.

-To acquire this manifest via HTTP, set the environment variable `SWEEPSTAKES_URL` to the URL of the manifest file.
+To acquire this manifest via HTTP as part of the build process, set the environment variable `SWEEPSTAKES_URL` to the URL of the manifest file.
 If this location requires Basic Auth, please also set `SWEEPSTAKES_BASICAUTH` in the format `username:password`.

+For convenience, you can set these values by copying the example env file (`cp .env.example .env`) and changing the values in the new file.

+### Manifest format

 The manifest must be a JSON file that contains an array of objects with the following schema.